 Configure file encoding settings

-AppCode uses these settings to view and edit files for which it was not able to detect the encoding and also uses the specified encodings for new files.
+AppCode uses these settings to view and edit files for which it was unable to detect the encoding and uses the specified encodings for new files.
+For more information, see File Encodings.

 Select console output encoding